rahul-mehul/happy-chat-app/README.md

-# Getting Started with Create React App
+# Getting Started with Happy Chat App

-This project was bootstrapped with [Create React App](https://happy-chatapp.netlify.app).
+This project was bootstrapped with [Happy Chat App](https://happy-chatapp.netlify.app).

 ## Available Scripts